Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Methods

-Both agents utilized identical two-message prompting structures with system-level analytical instructions and physician-specific review content, but with domain-appropriate role positioning and trait definitions optimized for their respective assessment frameworks.
-The BigFive agent emphasized psychological trait inference with detailed trait definitions and clinical interpretation guidelines, while the SubFive agent focused on patient decision-making factors with explicit behavioral examples and differentiation criteria between related dimensions (detailed prompt specifications for both agents provided in Supplementary Information).
+Both agents used identical two-message prompting structures with system-level analytical instructions and physician-specific review content, but with domain-appropriate role positioning and trait definitions optimized for their respective assessment frameworks.
+The BigFive agent emphasized psychological trait inference with detailed trait definitions and clinical interpretation guidelines; the SubFive agent focused on patient decision-making factors with explicit behavioral examples and differentiation criteria between related dimensions.
+Full prompt specifications for both agents are provided in \hyperref[sec:bigfive_prompt]{Supplementary Note~1} and \hyperref[sec:subfive_prompt]{Supplementary Note~2}.